openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_instances.rst

 #.
 In the :guilabel:`Create Snapshot` window, enter a name for the snapshot.

 #.
 Click :guilabel:`Create Snapshot`.
-The dashboard shows the instance snapshot
+The Dashboard shows the instance snapshot
    in the :guilabel:`Images & Snapshots` category.

 #.
 To launch an instance from the snapshot, select the snapshot and